raisimTech/raisimLib/docs/sections/Installation.rst

         export DYLD_LIBRARY_PATH=DYLD_LIBRARY_PATH:~/<WHERE-YOU-HAVE-INSTALLED-RAISIM>/lib
         export PYTHONPATH=$PYTHONPATH:~/<WHERE-YOU-HAVE-INSTALLED-RAISIM-PY>/lib

-In **Windows**, you can do that by adding the installation directory to your `PATH` environment variable.
+In **Windows**, you can do that by adding the installation directory to your `Path` environment variable.

 .. note::
     ** For Linux users **